Clothing, Equipment, Personal Effects

 Internet and Email Access

-The College has computers and wireless internet access for course members.
+The College has wireless internet access for course members.

 Long distance phone service is available in the College for a charge, or you can purchase phone cards in Jerusalem.
 Phone cards generally offer cheaper long distance calling than making direct calls.
 If you bring your mobile phone from home, please ensure that you will have access to international service through your phone company once you are here.